UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 The final :code:`subject/geographic` value actually matches one of the values listed in the "Tennessee Social Studies K-12 Eras in American History".
 While it is placed in a :code:`geographic` :code:`subject` here in the XML, it should be in a :code:`temporal` :code:`subject` (as the date range following the text suggests).
-One value is placed in :code:`subject/topic`.The following values are all of the exceptions:
+One value is placed in :code:`subject/topic`.
+The following values are all of the exceptions:

 We will want to remediate before migration, match on and transform these values during migration, or deal with them after migration.
 The string values